-18.3.3.4 National Identity Cards project
+19.3.3.4 National Identity Cards project

-The National Security Information System (NSIS) project is focused on implementing a biometric and central data management and identity card registration.
-It aims to help government to have easy identification of Ugandans on the government pay roll, social security, police and army and within the east African community.

-Issuance of identity cards and the mass registration process is ongoing.
-It is expected that by December 2015, all eligible Ugandan citizens of voting age (18 years and above) will have been registered and issued with a national identification card and a unique National Identification Number (NIN).
+The National Security Information System (NSIS) project was focused on implementing a biometric and central data management and identity card registration.
+It aimed to help government to have easy identification of Ugandans on the government pay roll, social security, police and army and within the east African community.
+All eligible Ugandan citizens of voting age (18 years and above) been registered during 2015 and national identification cards and unique National Identification Number (NIN) are being issued.